Watsonlevens/Friend-of-a-friend-model-of-network-growth/README.md

-# Friend_of_Friend_Model
+# Friend_of_Friend_Model of network growth
- Friend of a friend model of network growth
+ Friend of a friend model of network growth is an algorithm for gerating systems of complex networks.
+In this model, individuals joining the network choose one node entirely at random and link to it with probability p, then they choose a neighbour of that neighbour (friend of a friend) and follow that individual with probability q.
+This model can produce power-law degree distributions.
+It can also produce node clustering reminiscent of small-world networks.
+But most importantly, for small p and q=1 the model produces super-hub networks, where the number of super-hubs tends to zero as the number of nodes becomes large.